 WHO IS SHE?

-EmmoLei’s discography encompasses over twenty-one independently released albums, EP’s, and singles collectively.
-Her sound embodies a mixture of genres but often integrates soul, jazz, classical, and rhythm and blues.
+EmmoLei’s discography encompasses over twenty-one independently released albums, EP’s, and singles collectively and embodies a mixture of genres but often integrates soul, jazz, classical, and rhythm and blues.
 Her single, “Don’t Fight,” was recently included on Adult Swim’s OPUS compilation album.
 As a musician, she has performed with Nelly, Ella Mai, Kurt Schneider, and more and recently had her debut performance as a solo act on Mobley’s “Devil in a Daydream” Virtual Tour.
 EmmoLei was invited to participate in this year’s “Songs of Pride” songwriting camp, hosted by Universal Music Publishing Group, where she collaborated with emerging songwriters/artists Amanda Cygnaeus and Nate Traveller.
 EmmoLei and her work have been featured on various platforms, including Lyrical Lemonade, LANDR, Saint Heron, OC Weekly, The Recording Academy, Gender Amplified, Billboard, and more.